-Korpi (Lake Worth, Fla.) will be looking to build of this strong 2006 season while anchoring the 2007 rotation.
-Named to the 2007 preseason watch lists and the Roger Clemens Award (pitcher of the year), the lefthander also was tabbed by Baseball America as the 2007 BIG EAST Conference preseason pitcher of the year.
+Ko rpi (Lake Worth, Fla.) will be looking to build off his strong 2006 season while anchoring the 2007 rotation.
+Named to the 2007 preseason watch lists the lefthander also was tabbed by Baseball America as the 2007 BIG EAST Conference preseason pitcher of the year.
 He is slotted second on BA's list of the BIG EAST's top prospects for the 2007 Major League draft.